TranPhucVinh/Cplusplus/Object-oriented programming/Inheritance/Virtual function.md

 		}
 };
 ```
+**Different between overload and override/overloading and overriding**:
+* **[Overloading](https://github.com/TranPhucVinh/Cplusplus/tree/master/Introduction/Function#function-overloading)**: same method name but different parameters in the same class/same function name but different parameters in the same program.
+* **Overridding**: Same method signature in both base class and derived class
 # Virtual destructor

 For safety purpose as expecting the derived class is destructed properly, ``virtual`` is added to the destructor function: